Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 >
 > I would like to thank:
 >
+> - My mentor, **Mark Railton** for his guidance and advice on this project before submission.
 > - **Bim Williams** and **JoWings** for their continued support and guidance.
 > - **Tim Nelson** for his wealth of knowledge on LeafletJS and taking the time to walk me through bugs experienced.
 > - **James Lowe** for his help and patience in helping me with the country API.